Curriculum for Kindergarten

 Topic A: Count 10 Ones and Some Ones

 Students differentiate a "ten" from ones using a ten-frame or rod.
 They begin to explore the composition of 2-digit numbers and number names.
 These exercises form a foundation for later learning about place value and addition strategies.
-Students use the vertical number line for the first time.
+Students use a number line for the first time.

 Topic B: Decompose Numbers 11 - 20, and Count to Answer "How Many?"